upbound/docs/content/spaces/backup-and-restore.md

   deletionPolicy: Delete
 ```

-Once your ControlPlane indicates the backup is complete, you can delete the ControlPlane:
+Once your Space indicates the backup is complete, you can delete the managed control plane:

 ```bash
 kubectl wait backup my-awesome-ctp-backup --for condition=Completed=True --timeout=3600s && \